 I actually did submit the following letter to Senator Sanders through his official government website.
 As you can see below, I did ask for a response, and if I ever do receive one, I am going to publish it unabridged for you to see and evaluate.
+[Senator Sanders did respond to my letter June 22, 2017.
+I made it its own blog post.
+You can view that post here.]
 If you did not see the video of this interaction, I encourage you to watch it here before you read my letter so that you understand the context.

 Dear Senator Sanders,